 - Candidates must be nationals of a developing country and not currently be living or studying outside of their country.
-This scholarship is aimed primarily at candidates who are nationals of a Sub-Saharan African Country living in their Sub-Saharan African country of origin.
+This scholarship is aimed primarily at candidates who are nationals of Afghanistan, Syria, Iran, Iraq, Palestine territories (West Bank and Gaza) who are living in their country of origin

 - Candidates must not have previously studied for one year or more outside of their country.

 - Candidates must have a first class Bachelor's degree from a University or comparable institution.